 In this article, let us have a glance at pollution, its causes, types of pollution and other related details about pollution.
 Also, the effects of pollution on the environment and living beings are given in detail.

 Pollution can be defined as the introduction of substances that contaminates the environment and cause adverse effects on the natural surrounding.
 Pollution not only damages the ecology but also affects the living conditions of living beings to a great extent.
 The substances that cause pollution are called pollutants which can be solid, liquid or gases.

 Pollution can be of several forms and if left unchecked, can cause different environmental hazards.
 Pollution can be either caused by natural events (like forest fires, etc.) or by man-made activities (like cars, factories, nuclear wastes, etc.).

 Types of Pollution

 The major forms of pollution include land, air and water.
-In the recent times, noise, light and plastic pollutions are also garnering huge attention from the environmentalists.
-Each of these types are explained below.
+In recent times, noise, light and plastic pollutions are also garnering huge attention from the environmentalists.
+Each of these types is explained below.

 - Burning of fossil fuels

 - Gases from industries and factories